yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/_index.md

 - **Compliance and auditing**: Auditing and compliance requirements can require you to use CDC to maintain records of data changes.

-YugabyteDB supports the following methods for reading change events:
+YugabyteDB supports the following methods for reading change events.

-**PostgreSQL Logical Replication Protocol (Recommended)**
+## PostgreSQL Logical Replication Protocol (Recommended)

 This method uses the PostgreSQL replication protocol, ensuring compatibility with PostgreSQL CDC systems.
 Logical replication operates through a publish-subscribe model.
 It replicates data objects and their changes based on the replication identity.